ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 To enable this functionality, set :ref:`YAW_RATE_ENABLE<YAW_RATE_ENABLE>` to 1.
 When enabled, the :ref:`ACRO_YAW_RATE<ACRO_YAW_RATE>` parameter can be used to adjust maximum yaw rate demanded at rudder stick full deflections in ACRO mode.

 This controller can be AutoTuned in the same manner as the pitch and roll axes, and in the same session using the Rudder control stick to produce the rapid yaw demands used by AUTOTUNE.
+Autotuning YAW can also be done in ACRO mode using an auxiliary switch set with the ``RCx_OPTION`` to 107.

 .. note:: while AutoTuning with this controller enabled, it will resist any non-pilot commanded yaw changes, (ie like traditional helicopter "heading hold" gyros), just as in ACRO mode with the yaw rate controller active.
 Banking the aircraft will NOT result in a turn, or at least a poorly executed turn.
 Pilot rudder inputs in turns will be needed.